Here's What Patients Can Expect:

 Since we are a telehealth clinic, we can't accept cash or checks.
 Also, since we have a subscription based model (as opposed to paying at each appointment), it is more convenient to use a credit or debit card.
 If you don’t have a bank card to use, you can purchase a Visa gift card with your cash and we can run that through our card processing system.

 We provide at-home treatment via phone and video calls.
-As long as you live in Alabama, Arizona, California, Colorado, Florida, Illinois, Iowa, Maine, Michigan, Montana, Nebraska, North Dakota, New Mexico, Texas, Vermont, Virginia, Washington, Wisconsin, or Wyoming you can enroll in our program.
+As long as you live in Alabama, Arizona, California, Colorado, Florida, Illinois, Iowa, Maine, Maryland, Michigan, Montana, Nebraska, North Dakota, New Mexico, Texas, Vermont, Virginia, Washington, Wisconsin, or Wyoming you can enroll in our program.